FENECON Home 10 assembly and operating instructions

 |

-Clicking on the symbol (down arrow) displays a more detailed error description depending on the error. |
+Clicking on the icon (down arrow) displays a more detailed error description depending on the error. |

 In the example above, an incorrect reference for the network counter was intentionally entered for test purposes, which is why the controller fails to run.